Numerical efficiency of explicit time integrators for phase-field models: Results discussion

-The simulations are performed as described in \cref{sec:ggpores}, yielding the grain size curves in \cref{fig:ggcurves}.
-For these, tolerances $a_\phi=\num{1e-2}, a_c = \num{1e-3}$ were chosen since early tests showed it had little influence as in the Stefan benchmark.
+The three simulations, conducted as described above, yield the grain size curves in \cref{fig:ggcurves}.
 An exponent close to $n=2$ is observed for pure grain growth, whereas an increased exponent is observed for grain growth with mobile particles, as would be expected.
 Theoretically one would expect $n=3$ for mass transport through the vapor with the pore pressure being maintained at capillary equilibrium $p=\frac{2\gamma}{r}$\cite{Nichols1966}.
-We suspect that this is due transient behaviour between the pure and pore-dragged behaviour, as the initial part of the curves are quite similar; reaching $n=3$ likely requires significantly larger domains to allow for the dynamics to emerge.
+We suspect that this discrepancy is due transient behaviour between the pure and pore-dragged behaviour, as the initial part of the curves are quite similar; reaching $n=3$ likely requires significantly larger domains to allow for the dynamics to emerge.
 For the immobile particles we can compare the obtained limiting grain size (constant for about a time span of 200) to the prediction of Zener, which comes out to be $r_l\approx0.27$.
 The simulation predicts a larger value of about $0.3$, which is likely due to the interface width being of the same order of magnitude as the radius of curvature and overlap between particles effectively increasing the average radius.
 Hence we can say that even at quite coarse tolerances the STS schemes still recovers the essential features of the free-boundary problem we are concerned with.

 Selected simulation snapshots are shown in \cref{fig:gg3d-imgs} with videos of the evolution deposited in the supplementary material.
 The immobile particle case is depicted with only the grain boundary (GB) network as the 0.5 isolevel of the $\phi_{gb} = \min(4\sum_{i\neq\alpha, j\neq\alpha,j>i} \phi_j\phi_i, 1)$ field.
 The GBs are disturbed by circular holes due to the immobile particles and hence the particles' position may be inferred from these; note that the radius of the holes depends on both the particle radius and where the GB intersects them.
 Once a GB has accumulated sufficient particles, it apparently stops as highlighted; other faces of the grain may still advance however.
 The limiting grain size is reached once all GBs have a sufficient particle density.